 What To Remember when You’re Sick Of Being an Artist

 I often oscillate between feeling grateful and resentful that I was born a creative.
-Both states seem to have validity, and I don't know a single creative person who doesn't share this same contradictory thought pattern.
-Because the truth is, while it can be a magical,
+Both states seem to have validity, and I don't know a single creative person who doesn't share this same internal paradox.

-rewarding experience, it can also get pretty grim, mentally, physically and financially.
+Yes, being creative can be wonderfully fulfilling.
+But it can also be categorically grim in so many respects: mentally, physically and financially.
 Here are some things I try to remind myself when I'm feeling like throwing in the towel and quitting creativity all together.
 I hope you find it useful in your creative process when you're having a doubtful time.

 Stop with the Comparisons.

 In the poem Desiderata by Max Ehrmann, he writes "If you compare yourself with others, you may become vain or bitter, for always there will be greater and lesser persons than yourself."
 This is true of looks, career, talent, and artistry.
-Artists tend to be ego driven- that's not a bad or a good thing, it just tends to the be the case.
+Artists tend to be ego driven; that's not a bad or a good thing, it is simply the reality.
 Because of this we may find it easy to slip into comparing our art or our creative process with others.
 But, here's the thing.

-You are on a very specific path : your own.
-Next time you're feeling fed up with the competition or your creative insecurities, remember that the only person you should ever yourself to is who you were yesterday and who we want to be tomorrow.
+You are on a very specific path: your own.
+Next time you're feeling fed up with the competition or your creative insecurities, remember that the only person you should ever compare yourself to is who you were yesterday and who you want to be tomorrow.

-Whether it's a good thing or a bad thing, nothing is forever.
-This is just as true for feelings; we might feel down and out right now, we might feel like we're not good enough, we might be in a huge creative block that seems like it's never going to end.
+Nothing is forever.
+This is just as true for feelings.
+We might feel down and out right now, we might feel like we're not good enough, we might be in a creative block that feels like it's never going to end.

 However, while your feelings are always valid and deserve to be felt, it's important to remember that this is temporary.